-Note: This instruction covers Kodi installations with OpenELEC 5 and 7 as well as LibreELEC 7 final and LibreELEC 8 Alpha with the 'VPN Manager for OpenVPN'.
-OpenELEC 6 has removed native support of OpenVPN and will be covered in a separate article.
+This instruction covers Kodi installations with OpenELEC 5 and 7 as well as LibreELEC 7 final, LibreELEC 8 Alpha and LibreELEC 9 with the 'VPN Manager for OpenVPN'.
+OpenELEC 6 doesn't support OpenVPN and will be covered in a separate article.

 Disclaimer: Please keep in mind that, although the technical process is as thoroughly documented as possible, you need to have at least some technical understanding.
 There's always a chance for an overseen mistake and/or things have changed and the article is not updated yet.